 Amy Yoder McGloughlin has been attending Germantown Mennonite Church since 1996.
-Prior to becoming the Pastor of Germantown Mennonite on June 1, 2010, she worked in Child Welfare and Behavioral Health in the Philadelphia area.
+Prior to becoming the Pastor of Germantown Mennonite 2010, she worked in Child Welfare and Behavioral Health in the Philadelphia area.
 Amy graduated from the Lutheran Theological Seminary at Philadelphia in May 2010 and attributes her love for preaching and liturgy to her Lutheran sisters and brothers.

 Amy is a self described church geek, and loves just about everything about church.
 She believes that the Church gives us faint glimpses of all that God intended for humanity–relationships, connectedness, and lots of grace.

 Amy has been married to Charlie for twenty three years, and they have two children, Willem and Reba.

 Raised on the plains of central Kansas (traditional Osage/Niukonska lands), John Bergen is a third-generation Mennonite pastor, but don’t hold it against him.
 John has worked for Baptist and UCC churches and lived in Christian intentional community, and believes church always holds the possibility of practicing Jesus’ vision of a beloved community.
 John graduated from Oberlin College in northeast Ohio (traditional Wyandotte land) in May 2014.

 A former member of Christian Peacemaker Teams, John got his start protesting the invasion of Iraq when he was in middle school.
 In Philly since May 2015, John currently volunteers with Earth Quaker Action Team and the Coalition to Abolish Death By Incarceration.